 - Set your busy-season shipping and delivery strategy

-- Communicate your shipping and delivery options and prices
+- Make shipping dates, prices, and delivery options clear to customers

 1. Map out your shipping and delivery process